Biologically Plausible Learning via Bidirectional Spike-Based Distillation: Reproducibility Statement

 \section{Reproducibility Statement}

 The authors have made extensive efforts to ensure the reproducibility of the empirical results reported in this paper.
 First, detailed dataset characteristics are documented in Appendix~\ref{app:dataset_stats}.
-Second, comprehensive implementation details, covering network architectures, hyperparameter settings, training procedures, and evaluation metric explanations, are provided in Appendix~\ref{app:implementation}.
-Finally, the authors have included the source code for the proposed training algorithm as supplementary material and promised to release it publicly on GitHub upon acceptance.
+Second, comprehensive implementation details, covering network architectures, hyperparameter settings, training procedures, and evaluation metric explanations, are provided in Appendix~\ref{app: implementation}.